 The instructions and screenshots below are for the WHM control panel, but any domain control panel should allow you to add and edit DNS and MX records (you might need to look in your hosts or registrars FAQ for the relevant details).

-It is important to add here that you can completely mess up your hosting and make your website unavailable if you alter the wrong records here – so if unsure it is probably a good idea to have someone do it who knows what they are doing.
+It is essential to add here that you can completely mess up your hosting and make your website unavailable if you alter the wrong records here – so if unsure, it is probably a good idea to have someone do it who knows what they are doing.

-So we’ve logged into WHM and clicked on the DNS functions icon on the WHM homepage.
+So we logged into WHM and clicked on the DNS functions icon on the WHM homepage.

-First, we’re going to click on ‘Edit MX Entry’ – after selecting the domain to edit you will see the following screen.
+First, we’ll click on ‘Edit MX Entry”—after selecting the domain to edit; you will see the following screen.

-On this screen make sure that you select ‘Automatically detect configuration’ and add the MX entries one at a time as below (if using WHM of course).
+On this screen, ensure you select ‘Automatically detect configuration and add the MX entries one at a time as below (if using WHM, of course).

-The last thing that we should do here is to add an SPF record for the domain.
+The last thing we should do here is adding an SPF record for the domain.

-Back on the DNS Functions page click on ‘Edit DNS Entry’ and select the appropriate domain from the resulting drop-down menu.
+On the DNS Functions page, click on ‘Edit DNS Entry’ and select the appropriate domain from the resulting drop-down menu.

 If we save the record, then we have completed stage 2.

-Emails sent to the mailbox that we earlier set up in google email will now be received in our Google email account.
-Thus we can use Google emails web interface to access our emails and send emails from our domain wherever we are.
+Our Google email account now receives emails sent to the mailbox we previously set up in Google mail.
+Thus, we can use the Google e-mail web interface to access our emails and send emails from our domain wherever we are.

 Now we’re going to configure MS Outlook to send and receive emails to we aren’t just limited to the web interface (and adverts) that Google email provides us with.